Why Auto ApproveResourcesFAQ

 • Collision Insurance.
 This covers damages to your vehicle if you hit or are hit by another vehicle.

 If your car is financed, you may be required to get all three types of insurance.
-Even so, it is possible that this may not cover all of the damages, and you could still owe money on your car even if it is totaled.
+Even so, it is possible that these policies may not cover all of the damages in the case of an incident, and you could end up still owing money on your car.

 How Do I Decide If I Need Gap Insurance?